-Back in February, we unveiled an industry and world first – a mass market 3D sensor fusion solution for the physical security market.
+Back in February, we unveiled an industry and world first – a mass market 3D fusion solution for the physical security market.

 Fast-forward to April, and we have already caught the attention of our sector’s flag bearing provider of impartial information, IPVM, presenting our fusion camera at its New Products Show, which you can watch here.
 (IPVM subscription required)